hasinirajasinghe/simple-tokens/README.md

 https://icons8.com/icons/set/favicon

 ## Problems
-Originally, the goal was to have a sign up page (seperate to the log in page) that was local to the business per se.
+Originally, the goal was to have a sign up page (separate to the log in page) that was local to the business per se.
 However with the complexity of building a form that would request user information and store data with encryption came with challenges.
 Google OAuth was used instead to overcome this challege.